qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 header-img: /img/ai-assist.png
 ---

-I've been running an AI assistant called OpenClaw for the past few months.
-It's transformed how I work.
+I've been running an AI assistant called OpenClaw for the last couple of weeks.
+It's show the promise to  potentially transform how I work.
+I have used a human Executive Assistant before, and they have a lot of context + authority to make a difference to your productivity, and I believe openclaw has the potential to come close.

 Here's my setup and why I think this is the future.

 ## The Setup

 I run OpenClaw on a VPS (Virtual Private Server).
 Here's why:

 - **24/7 availability**: My laptop doesn't need to be awake for the assistant to work
-- **No censorship**: Unlike commercial AI services that filter outputs, I control prompts and responses
-- **Security**: Data stays on my server.
-No sharing with third-party AI companies
+- **No censorship**: Internet Censorship that I face is removed because the VPS is setup in the US.
+I can travel without worrying about this.
+- **Security**: I am not comfortable giving openclaw access to my work systems directly.
 - **Cost-effective**: Use local or API models as needed.
 Pay for what I use

 The VPS runs the OpenClaw Gateway, which handles: